cvhariharan/cvhariharan/README.md

-Want to hear a chimney joke? ...
-Got stacks of em!
-First one's on the house
+9775 is a number n so that the sum of the digits of n^{n}-1 is divisible by n.